antarctica/scar-add-metadata-toolbox/README.md

 These limitations will be addressed in the near future as this project develops into a prototype for other discovery metadata records.
 Parts of this project may also be used for widely, such as in the new BAS wide data catalogue.

-See the milestones and issues in this project on GitLab (internal) for more information.
+See the milestones and issues in [GitLab](https://gitlab.data.bas.ac.uk/MAGIC/add-metadata-toolbox/issues) (internal) for more information.

 ## Overview